pathable/pathable-scripts/README.md

 ## Build & Run

-1. Install dependencies using `npm install`.
+1. Install dependencies for this CLI utility using `npm install`.
-2. Build the utility `npm run build`.
+2. Build the utility using `npm run build`.

-3. Initiate deployment using `npm run cmd-deploy`.
+## Create Tag for Staging Deployment

+npm run create-staging-tags
+This creates a tag on all repositories which we can then use in the next step for deployment.

+## Deployment to Staging

+npm run deploy-to-staging
+This allows us to select a tag for deployment to staging.
+We can also select which of the apps we want to deploy, and whether we want to run unit tests for the selected apps and packages.

+If you choose to run the unit tests for the apps/packages, the utility first checks the build status of the selected tag with github.
+If the build status for the tag is set to 'success', then it skips running the unit tests for it locally.

+## Deployment to Production

+## Link Galaxy Container to the deployment tag

+During deployment, the utility adds a property named 'tagName' to the public section of the settings.json file, with value set to the name of the tag that was used to build the app.
+This allows us to look at the settings of a server on the Galaxy Dashboard and determine the name of the "tag" that was used to build it.

 ## In case of errors...

 Check the logs folder for logs file.
 The utility creates multiple logs file pertaining to each step of each repository.
-So for instance, when running `npm install` on `pathable-admin`, it would generate a log file by the name `npm-install-pathable-admin.log`.
+So for instance, when running `npm install` on `pathable-admin`, it would generate a log file by the name `pathable-admin-npm-install.log`.